Busy Philipps jumps into pool (with her clothes on) to rescue daughter

 The pool scare came just two days after Cricket celebrated her 4th birthday.

 Cricket is the younger of Philipps’ two children with husband Marc Silverstein.
-They also have a 8-year-old daughter, Birdie.
+They also have an 8-year-old daughter, Birdie.